FAQ: Low-carb & keto

-Is a low-carb diet good for people with diabetes type 1?
+Is a low-carb diet good for people with type 1 diabetes?

 Yes.
-It can help stabilize blood sugar levels, and reduce the need for high insulin doses (also helping with weight loss if needed, as a bonus).
+It may help stabilize blood sugar levels and reduce the need for high insulin doses (also helping with weight loss if needed, as a bonus).

 Learn more: Type 1 diabetes